solygambas/unity-projects/Hero Born/README.md

 - looping through collections with for, foreach and while loops.
 - declaring classes and structs.
 - creating classes using inheritance, composition, and polymorphism.

+### Unity basics

+- building a level in Unity, creating primitives and thinking in 3D.
+- keeping the hierarchy of game objects clean.
+- working with prefabs.
+- setting up lights.
+- creating animations in code and in Unity.
+- recording keyframes.

 Based on [Learning C# by Developing Games with Unity 2021](https://www.amazon.com/Learning-Developing-Games-Unity-2021/dp/1801813949) by Harrison Ferrone (6th Edition, 2021)